BoiseCodeWorks/JavaScript-Assessment-1/README.md

 # JavaScript-Assessment-1
 =========================

-Complete each of the challenges in the following order
+Fork and clone this repo then complete each of the challenges in the following order

 + Strings
 + Numbers